holdmypotion/React-Theme-Swticher/README.md

 export default GlobalContextProvider;
 ```

-This code here creates a context with a state and state changing function.
+The code above creates a context with a state and state changing function.

-At the end, these two properties will be available to the components using the useContext() hook.
+In the end, properties mentioned in the value prop will be available to the components using the useContext() hook.

 ```jsx
 value={{